GoTolstoy/tolstoy-toly-kb/topics/general troubleshooting/i-have-app-blocks-sections-but-i'm-not-sure-where-to-place-my-tolstoy-publish-id.md

-## I have app blocks/sections, but I'm not sure where to place my Tolstoy publish id.
+## I have app blocks/sections, but I'm not sure where to place my Tolstoy Publish ID.

 To add your Tolstoy project on a v2 Shopify store, proceed with the following steps: